zimolzak/birthday-party/list-kid.md

 - [This](https://www.squishable.com/mm5/merchant.mvc?Screen=PROD&Product_Code=mini_plague_doctor_7)
     cute creature from squishable.com, which Alex thinks looks like an owl, and which he refers to as "Hootsy."
+Either the mini size ($29) or the micro/keychain size ($18).

 - a countdown timer to put on the wall, with remote control